Skip to content

 In general, footfall in primary care is more likely to be made from patients who are female, older, have more social and psychiatric problems, take more drugs for mental illness, have more medically unexplained symptoms and suffer more long-term conditions such as diabetes, joint pain and cardiovascular disease.

-If you want to read more about ‘frequent attenders’ then it’s worth you reading our insight piece.
+If you want to read more about ‘frequent attendees,’ our insight piece is worth reading.

-From mindfulness apps to incontinence wear – many potential solutions and support tools cannot be provided by the NHS due to limited resources.
+Due to limited resources, the NHS cannot provide many potential solutions and support tools, from mindfulness apps to incontinence wear.
 This means those with multiple chronic health conditions or complex medical needs that require ongoing management and monitoring are more likely to require supplementary support from brands and organisations outside of the NHS.

-Advertising in GP surgeries also helps Increase brand awareness and recall as patients are exposed to messages in a setting where they are known to be particuarly attentive and receptive.
+Advertising in GP surgeries also helps Increase brand awareness and recall as patients are exposed to messages in a setting where they are known to be particularly attentive and receptive.

-In fact, 69% of consumers in the UK are more likely to recall an ad when it appears in a contextually relevant environment.
+69% of UK consumers are more likely to recall an ad when it appears in a contextually relevant environment.

-According to a study by Integral Ad Science and Neuro-Insight, there is a 41% increase in spontaneous recall and a 69% increase in prompted recall from audiences when adverts are placed in relevant environments.
+According to a study by Integral Ad Science and Neuro-Insight, when adverts are placed in relevant environments, audiences’ spontaneous recall increases by 41%, and prompted recall increases by 69%.

-For any marketeers considering our primary or secondary care OOH networks, here are some best practices to be mindful of:
+For any marketers considering our primary or secondary care OOH networks, here are five best practices to be mindful of:

-• Focus on patient experience: Materials need to enhance the overall patient experience by providing valuable information and support rather than pushing sales.
-Focus on them, not you.
+Materials must enhance the overall patient experience by providing valuable information and support rather than pushing sales.
+Remember to focus on them, not you.

-• Don’t treat your audience as a homogenous group: Gain a deep understanding of the audience demographics, preferences, and needs and tailor advertising messages accordingly.
-This might mean producing content in multiple languages, for instance.
+Gain a deep understanding of the audience demographics, preferences, and needs and tailor advertising messages accordingly.
+This means producing content in multiple languages.

-• Utilise multiple channels: Utilise a mix of media channels and formats to reach patients or HCPs effectively.
-This may include a combination of digital displays, posters and leaflets placed in waiting areas, consultation rooms, and high-traffic areas within the surgery.
+Use a mix of media channels and formats to effectively reach patients or HCPs.
+This may include digital displays, posters, and leaflets in waiting areas, consultation rooms, and high-traffic areas within the surgery.

-• Be aware of health literacy issues: Although we will help to get your message in a prominent position inside thousands of primary care sites, you need to ensure that messages are visible and easily understandable to maximise impact and recall among patients.
+Although we will help position your message prominently inside thousands of primary care sites, you must ensure that messages are visible and easily understandable to maximise impact and recall among patients.

-• Provide actionable information: Make it easy for patients to engage with the advertised content and take the next step by including clear calls-to-action (CTAs) to prompt patients to take desired actions, such as requesting more information, visiting a website for additional resources or using a QR code for a discount.
+Include clear calls to action (CTAs) to prompt patients to engage with the advertised content and take the next step.
+For example, patients can request more information, visit a website for additional resources, or use a QR code for a discount.

 By following these best practices, you can help your clients effectively leverage this trusted environment to engage and educate patients and/or support healthcare professionals while delivering measurable results for their clients.

-Yes, broadcast media has its strengths (broader reach, potential for mass exposure etc.) but GP surgeries may also be more cost-effective for certain campaigns compared to broadcast media, especially for those targeting specific geographic areas or demographic groups.
+Yes, broadcast media has its strengths (broader reach, potential for mass exposure, etc.).
+However, GP surgeries may also be more cost-effective for specific campaigns than broadcast media, especially for those targeting specific geographic areas or demographic groups.

 Moreover, trust and credibility in this environment are unmatched.
-GP surgeries are the bedrock of UK society, one in which patients have established relationships with their doctors and nurses.
-Advertising here can enhance brand credibility and trust, as patients are more likely to perceive advertised products or services as endorsed by the healthcare professionals they trust.
+GP surgeries are the bedrock of UK society, where patients have established relationships with doctors and nurses.
+Advertising here can enhance brand credibility and trust, as patients are more likely to perceive advertised products or services endorsed by the healthcare professionals they trust.

 You can’t get that at a bus stop now, can you?!

-If you have a health or wellness brief on your desk and are interested in thinking outside the billboard box, drop us a line and we can show you what we have up our sleeves.
+If you have a health or wellness brief on your desk and are interested in thinking outside the billboard box, let us know, and we can show you what we have up our sleeves.